brianlam38/AWS-Certified-Security-Specialty/Final Condensed Notes.md

 * __Hypervisor access by AWS employees__: Admins require MFA, access is logged/audited, administration hosts are specifically designed/built/configured/hardened to protect the management plane.
 Access is revoked upon no more business need for employee.
 * __Memory scrubbing__:
 	* EBS volumes are NOT scrubbed immediately after being deleted, only PRIOR TO BEING RE-USED.
-	* Host (EC2) memory that is allocated is scrubbed/zeroed by the Hypervisor as soon as it is UNALLOCATED from the guest.
-	* Host memory is not returned to the pool of free memory until scrubbing is complete.
+	* Host/guest (EC2) memory that is allocated is scrubbed/zeroed by the Hypervisor as soon as it is UNALLOCATED from the guest.
+The memory is not returned to the pool of free memory until scrubbing is complete.

 * __AWS EC2 Hypervisor__: is software, firmware, hardware that creates and runs virtual machines.
 EC2 AMIs run on 2 types of virtualisation:
 	* __Hardware Virtual Machine (HVM)__: VM guests are fully virtualised - they are not aware that they're sharing processing time with other VMs.
 	* __Paravirtual (PV)__: (MORE LIGHTWEIGHT / QUICKER) VM guests relies on hypervisor to provide support for operations that normally require privileged access = guest OS has no elevated CPU access.
-	* Hypervisor access by AWS employees is logged/audited + requires MFA + access strictly controlled.
+	* __Hypervisor access by AWS employees__ is logged/audited + requires MFA + access strictly controlled.
 This cloud management plane is specially designed, built, configured and hardened.
-	* Guest OS (EC2) instances are controlled completely by customers with full root over accounts, services and apps running on EC2.
+	* __Guest OS (EC2) are controlled by customers__ with full root over accounts, services and apps running on EC2.
 AWS has no right to access EC2s.
 	* __AWS IS NOW SHIFTING ITS PHYSICAL SERVERS FROM XEN HYPERVISOR TO LINUX KERNEL-BASED VIRTUAL MACHINE (KVM) OPEN-SOURCE HYPERVISOR__.

 Container security: